paurakhsharma/flutter_bootcamp_2021/README.md

  - Build a todo app with Create, Delete and Edit functionality

 Day 2:
- - How to use Hive a local database.
+ - Setup Hive as a local database.
- - How to setup firebase in android project and use firestore for saving data to the cloud
+ - Setup firebase in android project and use firestore for saving data to the cloud